davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <a href="mailto:ansar_lemon@g.harvard.edu  ">ansar_lemon@g.harvard.edu  </a>
 Virtual Office Hours: TBA

+I am a second year PhD student in environmental science and engineering.
+My research is currently focused on solar geoengineering.

+I have played instruments for many years since I was little.
+My main instruments are currently the piano and guitar (both acoustic and electric), but I also used to play the harmonica and briefly learned how to play the trumpet a bit as well.
+I was originally classically trained on both the piano and guitar but eventually branched out into other genres such as jazz, folk, and rock.
+I enjoy writing both instrumental and rock music.
+I use my classical guitar training to more broadly employ fingerstyle guitar across genres in my compositions.
+I also enjoy listening to a wide variety of musical genres such as rock, classical (primarily film scores), trip hop, pop, and instrumental.

 <br>

 **George Touloumes** (Remote Support TF)
 <img src="https://gened1080.bok.tools/resources/canvas/media/staff_photos/george.jpg" width="50"/>
 <a href="mailto:touloumes@g.harvard.edu">touloumes@g.harvard.edu</a>
 Virtual Office Hours: TBA

+I'm a 6th year PhD student in Bioengineering researching how extracellular matrix proteins protect neurons in the brain from starting seizures after a traumatic brain injury.
+Although I'm not a musician, I did my undergrad concentration in electrical engineering and learned a ton about music theory from the signal processing side of things.
+I've also been trained in traditional Byzantine chant music and Greek folk dance.

 <br>